This post is about how to paint bathroom cabinets without sanding them.

-You can read more about our mini bathroom renovation here, including why I choose the color and the specific things I want to change.
+You can read more about our mini bathroom renovation here, including why I choose the colour I did, and the European Farmhouse design.

 I also want to note that everything is almost how it looked when we moved in.
 Except I did change out the previous light for this pretty gold one.